Thousands hit by PG&E's latest power cutoffs, more planned

-(Reuters) - Thousands of homes and businesses in California were in the dark on Wednesday as Pacific Gas & Electric turned off power in parts of 15 counties as a preventive measure against wildfires.
+(Reuters) - Thousands of homes and businesses in California were in the dark on Wednesday as Pacific Gas & Electric (PCG.N) turned off power in parts of 15 counties as a preventive measure against wildfires.

 PG&E said additional power shutoffs for portions of San Mateo County and Kern County are expected to begin at about 1:00 a.m.
 (0800 GMT) on Thursday, affecting more than 1,000 customers.